The 11 Very Best Things to Do in Mykonos

 11 | Live the Party Island Life

 Is it possible to go to Mykonos and not have a cracking night out?
 After all, it’s famous for its nightlife!
 You’ll find a ton of bars around the bazaars to spill in and out of.
-Head to Scandanavian Bar for a dance where the atmosphere spills out into the street, and if you’d prefer something a little quieter, head to the delicate bars of Little Venice, like Katerina’s Cocktail Bar.
+Head to Scandinavian Bar for a dance where the atmosphere spills out into the street, and if you’d prefer something a little quieter, head to the delicate bars of Little Venice, like Katerina’s Cocktail Bar.

 Where to Stay in Mykonos on a Budget